 Rex was a pioneer for fishing in the media.
 The Rex Hunt Fishing radio show started on 3DB in 1982 and continued on 3AW and through AFL live to December 2016.
 In 1992, Rex started up a fishing television show called Rex Hunt's Fishing World, screened on Channel Seven in Melbourne.
-The following grew and Rex enjoyed 12 years of fishing with Australian and international audiences in over 160 countries worldwide through Rex Hunt Fishing Adventures.
-The show is especially popular throughout Europe where it continues to be screened on the Discovery network.
+The following grew and Rex enjoyed 17 years of fishing with Australian and international audiences in over 160 countries worldwide through Rex Hunt Fishing Adventures.
+The Show is especially popular throughout Europe where it continues to be screened on the Discovery network.
 Rex Hunt Fishing Adventures can currently be seen through the new streaming app ‘FishFlicks’.